joshirishikesh14-star/commentor_b5/extension/README.md

-# Echo Chrome Extension
+# Echo Browser Extension

+**Universal Feedback Platform** - Pin contextual feedback directly on any web application.

-This Chrome extension allows testers to add contextual feedback on any web application, including apps that use OAuth authentication (Google, GitHub, etc).
+This Chrome extension allows testers and teams to add contextual feedback on any web application, including apps that use OAuth authentication (Google, GitHub, etc).

 ## Features